First, here's the generic stuff that sounds exactly like all the other teachers you'll find:

 Modernism was a movement started in the late 19th century which actively broke with traditional culture to promote new progress in music, art, architecture, and life in general.
 With an optimistic focus on achieving universal truth and happiness, modernism promoted democracy, science, and globalism.
 Modernists used novel structures based on mathematical and scientific principles, promoted experimentation, and rejected traditional cultural expectations and forms.
 Modernists claimed their creations to be objectively superior replacements for old traditions.
 They proposed to replace a divided, superstitious, prejudiced, fractured world with a utopia providing well-being to all through modern science.

 Postmodernism was a reaction against modernism's presumptions.
 Postmodernism focuses on acknowledging the many different perspectives of our multicultural world.
 While modernists presumed objectivity, they were, of course, full of their own cultural biases.
 Postmodernism highlighted these problems and worked to revalidate traditional cultural art and values.
-Yet as postmodernism evolved, it moved toward complete relativism, denial of objectivity, and ironic culture.
+Yet as postmodernism evolved, it moved toward complete relativism, ironic culture, and denial of all objectivity.
 Postmodernists seem to view all judgments and actions as reflections of prejudice and political power.
 Postmodernism can be stressful because it challenges ideas of truth and universality without providing a real replacement.
 Postmodernists today imply (often in extremely convoluted language) that everything is about symbolism, cultural constructions, power struggles, and identity.
-In doing so, they deny (or at least disregard) the vast and profound universal features of human nature and common experience.
+In doing so, they disregard (or at least downplay) the vast and profound universal features of human nature and common experience.

 I imagine readers now saying: "Why even deal with all this philosophy‽ I just want to rock out!" or "I just want to make beautiful expressive music" or "I'm just trying to work on how to control my finger position!"
 Well, let's be practical.
 Anyone truly confident and happy in their task at hand, great.
 I spend much of my time in lessons just working on practical things or learning great classics, jamming, or singing songs.
 But as a teacher with the responsibility of guiding my students, I deal with these philosophical concerns.
 I am not comfortable being only a traditional classical guitarist or a folk singer or an experimental composer (et cetera).
 I am interested in exploring it all.
 All of this and more are within my culture today, including the philosophical ideas.